-When tabulated by the cumulative number of AOM episodes experienced by each child, the proportion of children experiencing zero episodes of AOM increased in the VEC compared to the VNEC, while the proportion experiencing one to four episodes and five or more decreased, Table 21.
+When tabulated by the cumulative number of AOM episodes experienced by each child, the proportion of children experiencing zero episodes of AOM increased in the VEC compared to the VNEC, while the proportion experiencing one to four episodes and five or more decreased, as seen in Table 21.

-Table 21 The proportion and 95% confidence interval for the vaccine non-eligible cohorts (VNEC, born: 2005–2010) and the vaccine eligible cohorts (VEC, born 2011–2013) that recorded 0, 1–4, and 5-12 cumulative visits for AOM at 36 months of age.
+Table 21 The proportion and 95% confidence interval for the vaccine non-eligible cohorts (VNEC, born 2005–2010) and the vaccine eligible cohorts (VEC, born 2011–2013) that recorded 0, 1–4, and 5-12 cumulative visits for AOM at 36 months of age.